If you’re monitoring your weight or keeping track of your fitness progress, knowing how many calories you burn in a day can help you reach your goals.

 So for example, if your weekly calorie target is 14,000 calories per week (2,000 per day) then you may eat 2,300 calories for three days a week and 1,775 for the other four days of the week.

-This method of calorie counting prevents the body from adapting to the lower number of calories and putting you into a weight loss plateau (opens in new tab), research shows.
-Aseven-week study (opens in new tab) of participants who had taken part in calorie-restricted diet found that a heavy carbohydrate "refeed" for two consecutive days was more effective at preventing the loss of fat-free mass than a continuous cycle of energy restriction.
+This method of calorie counting prevents the body from adapting to the lower number of calories and putting you into a weight loss plateau.
+For example, a seven-week study published in the Journal of Functional Morphology and Kinesiology diet found that a heavy carbohydrate "refeed" for two consecutive days was more effective at preventing the loss of fat-free mass than a continuous cycle of energy restriction.
 They also discovered that the participants' resting metabolic rate was slightly better maintained.

 Calorie counting: Is it for you?

-Whether calorie counting will work for you also depends almost entirely on your lifestyle.
-If you’re someone who enjoys going out to eat or drink, at a friend's house or in a restaurant, you're naturally going to find it harder to count calories.
-You won't always know the calorific value of the food you're eating.
+- It depends on your lifestyle: If you’re someone who enjoys going out to eat or drink, at a friend's house or in a restaurant, you're naturally going to find it harder to count calories, because you won't always know the calorific value of the food you're eating.